Understanding GreyNoise Datasets

 When is it best to query it?

-The Noise dataset is best used to enrich log events on perimeter and public, internet-facing devices in your environment.
+The Noise dataset is best used to enrich log events on your environment's perimeter and public, internet-facing devices.
 This data can be used to help determine if this activity is something that is happening across the internet or is something that may be targeted specifically at your organization.

 RIOT Dataset